Table of Contents[Hide][Show]

-- What is the Disney Vacation Club?
+You’re Tempted – But is the Disney Vacation Club Worth It?

 What is the Disney Vacation Club?

 The Disney Vacation Club (DVC for short) is a timeshare operated by Disney.
-The program offers resorts at
+The program offers resorts at Walt Disney World and Disneyland and also in Hawaii, South Carolina, and Vero Beach, Florida.

-Like any time share, you pay into the program and schedule your vacations according to the program rules.
+Like any timeshare, you pay into the program and schedule your vacations according to the program rules.
 Your DVC contract outlines the rules along with your annual dues.

 How Does the Disney Vacation Club Work?